JohnEarnest/Decker/docs/decker.md

 - Image files (`.gif`, `.png`, `.bmp`, `.jpg`, `.jpeg`) are read as _image interfaces_.
 - Sound files (`.wav`) are read as _sound interfaces_.
 - anything else is treated as a UTF-8 text file and read as a string.
 A Byte-Order Mark, if present, is skipped.
-ASCII `\r` (Carriage-Return) characters are removed, tabs become a single space, "smart-quotes" are straightened, and anything else outside the range of valid Lil characters becomes a question mark (`?`).
+ASCII `\r` (Carriage-Return) characters are removed, tabs become a single space, "smart-quotes" are straightened, and anything else outside the range of valid DeckRoman characters becomes "unknown" (`�`).

 The `type` argument allows you to specify the type of file(s) the user should be allowed to choose: